SixSq/old.sixsq.github.com/_jobs/2018-05-14-ui-clojurescripte-developer.md

 1. Unlimited assignment via a direct Swiss employment contract, with location in Geneva.
 2. Consultancy contract.

-The employment contract includes a standard package - e.g. 5 weeks holiday (plus public holiday), free public transport in Geneva, private laptop, etc.
+The employment contract includes a standard package - e.g. 5 weeks holiday (plus public holidays), free public transport in Geneva, private laptop, etc.

 {% comment %} Note: Placement agencies, please do not apply as we require direct assignment. {% endcomment %}